-Of course, you can also just have a coffee in the cute cafe before heading back to Basel.
+Of course, you can also have a coffee in the cute cafe before heading back to Basel.
 You can either hike back or, conveniently, take a bus (included in your Basel Card) and head back to Badischer Bahnhof station.
 From there, take a tram to get to your hotel, etc.

 Okay, here is another museum and, actually, I liked it a lot.
 This is probably the best art museum for people with only a little knowledge of art (a.k.a. me) because it has a wide array of different styles and pieces.

-The Kunstmuseum is conveniently located near the Rhine River.
+- The Kunstmuseum is conveniently located near the Rhine River.
 The tram takes you right to the entrance door.

-It is closed on Mondays – for more info on opening hours and prices.
+- It is closed on Mondays – for more info on opening hours and prices.

 Things to Do in Basel in the Winter

+If you visit Basel in December, then visit the Christmas Markets.
 The pearls of Switzerland´s Christmas Markets are the ones in Basel.
 So, as I know how much people love Christmas Markets, I am happy to tell you that you will not be disappointed with the ones in Basel.